 Most of the cloud computing services providers — such as Amazon Web Services (AWS), Microsoft Azure, and Google Cloud Platform (GCP) — have started to provide advanced features to the businesses to effectively monitor and manage their Kubernetes environment.

 6) Separate Sensitive Workloads

 To avoid the potential impact of a compromise, it’s better to run sensitive workloads on a dedicated set of machines.

 This tactic minimizes the risk of a sensitive application being accessed through a less-secure application that shares a container runtime or host.

 As discusses previously, K8s offers only the basic security measures, leaving the advanced security monitoring and compliance enforcement for administrators to manage.

 However, there are a number of third-party tools available that can help secure K8s stack effectively.
 Some of the advanced K8s security tools include: Kube-Bench, Twistlock, Kube-Hunter, and Project Calico.

 K8s is an awesome container orchestration tool but not a great security tool.
 Keeping it secure requires you to take extra care on multiple fronts by following DevOps principles and some of the best security practices — from configuring pod and network security policies to strengthening host and runtime safeties to monitoring K8s environment and separating sensitive workloads.

-The approach that you undertake to accomplish each of the above tasks varies based on your specific IT architecture, but fundamental thing is to remember that you need to care a little extra to secure K8s, because when it comes to security K8s doesn’t much.
+The approach that you undertake to accomplish each of the above tasks varies based on your specific IT architecture, but the fundamental thing is to remember that you need to care a little extra, because when it comes to security K8s doesn’t do much.

 Deploy and manage containerized apps at scale through K8s